 Were Yore-Tiller Nephilim a Legendary Creature, it would be the best of the 5 as a Commander, as well, allowing for a very solid Reanimator deck, only lacking Green.
 Here are some suggestions on how to build an unofficial Yore-Tiller Commander deck.

-Overall, the 5 Nephilim are all fascinating creatures that had they made as Legendary Creatures would have provided 5 very interesting Commander options.
-And as we've seen, people have used them as Commanders, despite not actually being Legendary.
+Overall, the five Nephilims are fascinating creatures that had they made as Legendary Creatures would have provided 5 very interesting Commander options.
+As we've seen, people have used them as Commanders, despite not being Legendary.

 Even with some proper 4-color Commanders available now, the Nephilim remain fascinating curiosities, all of which see some amount of play in Commander.

-And, of course, all 5 are playable in the rarely played Prismatic Magic Online format... not that anyone will ever care about that format again.
+And, of course, all five Nephilims are playable in the rarely played Prismatic Magic Online format... not that anyone will ever care about that format again.